chillinflute/ChrisxSam-Planner/Laura Bassi Scholarship/Laura Bassi Scholarship Application.md

 ## In 250 words or less, describe your manuscript’s intended purpose.
 You may use this space to offer a general description of your project or an outline of your argument as it may appear in your abstract or introduction.

-Chris Sawyer's *Transport Tycoon*[^1] (1994) was a critical success for the business management genre of games, and perhaps is only relegated to comparative obscurity due to the meteoric rise of his *Rollercoaster Tycoon* which was to follow (1999).
+Chris Sawyer's *Transport Tycoon* (1994) was a critical success for the business management genre of games, and perhaps is only relegated to comparative obscurity due to the meteoric rise of his *Rollercoaster Tycoon* which was to follow (1999).
 Whilst not the first game in this vein, its success single-handedly cemented a new subgenre of management game, the transport management sim, which has maintained a passionate community of players and developers, with new releases like *OpenTTD* (2004) and *Transport Fever 2* (2019) continuing to pioneer the concept.

 With such a tight-knit community emerging around these games, a similarly close group of composers have formed to contribute to the soundtracks.
 John Broomhall and Allistair Brimble contributed the lion's share to *Transport Tycoon* and *Locomotion* (2004), with Brimble also composing for *Train Fever* (2014) and *Transport Fever* (2016), joined by Admiral James T. (aka.
 David Langhard).
 Langhard would compose solo for *Transport Fever 2*.
 Similarly close composer communities can be found in *Simutrans* (1999).